elucian/bee/syntax/composite.md

 **Notes:**

 * Single quoted strings are null terminated Arrays
-* Single quoted strings do not support escape: "\\"
+* Single quoted strings do not support escape: \\?
-* Single quoted strings can not be nested
-* Single quoted strings do not support inclusion of character "'"

 ### Double quoted string

 Double quoted strings are Unicode UTF8 strings.
-Bee support "escape" notation using escape `\` symbol in double quoted strings.
+Bee support "escape" notation using escape \\ symbol in double quoted strings.
 This will be internally replaced by a code point.
 Print command will render the encoded string and will represent it to output device.

 **example**